jupyter/nbdime/docs/source/restapi.md

-# API draft for nbdime v0.1
+# REST API draft for nbdime server v0.1

 The following is a draft of the REST API for nbdime.
 It is not yet frozen but is guided on preliminary work and likely close to the final